Pokémon Trading Card Game: Card types

-The other type of Pokémon card are Evolution Pokémon.
-In contrast to a Basic Pokémon, Evolution Pokémon cannot be directly put into play; they must be placed on top of the corresponding previous Stage Pokémon to evolve it.
+The other type of Pokémon cards are Evolution Pokémon.
+In contrast to a Basic Pokémon, Evolution Pokémon cannot be directly put into play; they must be placed on top of the corresponding previous Stage Pokémon to evolve it, and they cannot be played onto a Pokémon the same turn that Pokémon was put into the Bench or during the player's first turn.
 Stage 1 Pokémon evolve from Basic Pokémon, and Stage 2 Pokémon evolve from Stage 1 Pokémon.
 As a Pokémon evolves, it gains HP and their attacks change, usually becoming more powerful.
-Pokémon ex cards were first introduced in Pokémon TCG: EX Ruby and Sapphire.
-These cards usually have higher attacks and HP than lower-hierarchy Pokémon, and they grant an extra (2 in-total) prize card to the opponent when "Knocked Out."
+Over the years many different variations to the standard mechanics have been added, the most prominent of which are the signature feature of their respective expansion series.